Burscough: Transport

 The A59 trunk road and Leeds and Liverpool Canal pass through Burscough and the A5209 brings large volumes of traffic through the town from where it connects to the A59.
 Lancashire County Council describe the town as suffering from "severe congestion".

 The canal junction with the Rufford Branch of the Leeds and Liverpool Canal is in Burscough.
 The town has two main railway stations: Burscough Junction, on the Liverpool to Preston line, was opened by the East Lancashire Railway on 2 April 1849, though the line now terminates at Ormskirk.
 Burscough Bridge, on the Southport to Manchester line, was opened by the Lancashire & Yorkshire Railway on 9 April 1855.
 There is also a third station two miles from the centre in New Lane, which is a small halt on the same line as Burscough Bridge.
 These lines formerly had a junction known as the Burscough curves.
 The removal of the curves prevents through train services between Ormskirk and Southport and Southport and Preston.

 The Burscough Junction Station Crash occurred on 15 January 1880 on the Liverpool to Preston railway line.

+On 29 August 2026, a train collided with a van on the level crossing at Burscough, killing the driver.